-Elementa offers a wide range of plant proteins derived from various plants of interest:
+Elementa offers a wide range of organic plant proteins derived from various plants of interest:

-Rice proteins are available as isolates and hydrolysates, with more than 80% protein content on dry matter.
-These ingredients are available in conventional and organic versions.
+Organic rice proteins are available as isolates and hydrolysates, with more than 80% protein content on dry matter.
+These ingredients are also available in conventional version.

 Our rice protein ingredients have a neutral taste, are sourced in Europe, are kosher- and halal-certified, guaranteed GMO-free and non-allergenic.
 Rice proteins are prized for their amino acid profile that is quite similar to that of milk.
 Rice protein is a fine, creamy-white powder with a light cereal-like taste and smell.
 They are intended for high-protein sports nutrition products, for weight control and for infant foods.